-Django's own test runner makes sure your test cases don't send email, by loading a dummy EmailBackend that accumulates messages in memory rather than sending them.
-That works just fine with Anymail.
+Django's test runner makes sure your test cases don't actually send email, by loading a dummy "locmem" EmailBackend that accumulates messages in memory rather than sending them.
+You may not need anything more complicated for verifying your app.

 Anymail also includes its own "test" EmailBackend.
-This is intended primarily for Anymail's own internal tests, but you may find it useful for some of your test cases, too:
+This is intended primarily for Anymail's internal testing, but you may find it useful for some of your test cases, too:

-- Like Django's locmem EmailBackend, Anymail's test EmailBackend collects sent messages in django. core.mail.outbox.
-Django clears the outbox automatically between test cases.
-See email testing tools in the Django docs for more information. - Unlike the locmem backend, Anymail's test backend processes the messages as though they would be sent by a generic ESP.
+- Like Django's locmem EmailBackend, Anymail's test EmailBackend collects sent messages in django.core. mail.outbox.
+Django clears the outbox automatically between test cases. - Unlike the locmem backend, Anymail's test backend processes the messages as though they would be sent by a generic ESP.
 This means every sent EmailMessage will end up with an anymail_status attribute after sending, and some common problems like malformed addresses may be detected.
-(But no ESP-specific checks are run.) - Anymail's test backend also adds an anymail_send_params attribute to each EmailMessage as it sends it.
+(But no ESP-specific checks are run.) - Anymail's test backend also adds an anymail_test_params attribute to each EmailMessage as it sends it.
 This is a dict of the actual params that would be used to send the message, including both Anymail-specific attributes from the EmailMessage and options that would come from Anymail settings defaults.